 The F-150 equipped with the standard 3.7L V-6 can tow as much as a 6,700-lb. trailer, best-in-class among standard V-6 engines, according to Ford.
 Both the 3.5L EcoBoost and the 6.2L V-8 are rated to tow up to best-in-class 11,300 lbs. or haul up to a best-in-class 3,120 lbs. of payload.

-For MY-2013, certain F-150 models are available with Ford’s SYNC with MyFord Touch infotainment system and an 8-inch interactive display or a new 4.2-inch multifunction LCD screen in the center stack.
+For 2013, certain F-150 models are available with Ford’s SYNC with MyFord Touch infotainment system and an 8-inch interactive display or a new 4.2-inch multifunction LCD screen in the center stack.
 SYNC provides: voice command of mobile phones and music players; 911 Assist, vehicle health report; onscreen displays including caller ID, and optional navigation, traffic information, and operator assist.
 Standard safety features include: AdvanceTrac with roll stability control (RSC), safety canopy system, dual-stage front air bags, SecuriLock Passive Anti-Theft Engine Immobilizer System, and four-wheel ABS.

 The MY-2013 Ford F-150 is being assembled at the company’s Dearborn Truck Plant in Dearborn, Mich., and its Kansas City Assembly Plant in Claycomo, Mo.